cncf/devstats.archive/BENCHMARK.md

 We can see that Ruby is very slightly slower.

-Plase note that this regenerates ALL InfluxDB data for 2 years and is < 2minutes.
+Plase note that this regenerates ALL InfluxDB data for 2 years and is < 2 minutes.

+Generating index takes < 3 minutes.

 In a typical case it will only add new time-series since last run + eventually process single new GHA hour (since last run).
 It usually takes less than minute in both languages.